chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/review/README.md

 ### ReviewHelpfulnessVote Entity

-**Description**: Records a customer's assessment of review helpfulness.
+**Description**: Records a [Customer](../ubiquitous-language/guidelines/glossary.md#customer)'s assessment of review helpfulness.

 **Attributes**:
 - VoteId: Unique identifier for the vote
 - ReviewId: Reference to the review being voted on
-- CustomerId: Reference to the voting customer
+- CustomerId: Reference to the voting [Customer](../ubiquitous-language/guidelines/glossary.md#customer)
 - VoteType: Whether the vote is "helpful" or "not helpful"
 - VoteDate: When the vote was cast